Heirs of Mâvarin

 Continued

-Introduction and Sample Scene from Mages of Mâvarin
+Introduction and Sample Scene from Mages of Māvarin

 Back to the Welcome Page

-Heirs of Mâvarin, Mages of Mâvarin, and all text on this web site copyright 2003 by Karen Funk Blocher.
-(Art copyright 2004 by Sherlock.
-Photos copyright John Blocher.)
-Not to be republished or reprinted (except for single "fair use" copy) without permission.
+Heirs of Māvarin, Mages of Māvarin, and all text on this web site copyright 2018 by Karen Funk Blocher.
+Not to be republished or reprinted without permission from the author (and MuseItUp Publishing as applicable).